 INTRODUCTION

-Type 2 diabetes mellitus (DM2) sets up today as a global epidemic.
+Type 2 diabetes mellitus (DM2) is currently a global epidemic.
 Incidence and prevalence are increasing in developing and newly industrialized countries.
-Its impact on public health worldwide consists of social problems such as reduced quality of life and survival of people with DM2 and economic problems such as reduced productivity and high treatment costs[1].
+Its impact on public health worldwide consists of social problems, such as reduced quality of life and reduced survival of people with DM2, and economic problems, such as reduced productivity and high treatment costs[1].

 Among the several types of diabetes, DM2 accounts for 90%-95% of cases.
-It is characterized by imbalance of the metabolism of carbohydrates, lipids and proteins, associated with a deficiency in the secretion and / or action of the hormone insulin secreted by the pancreas.
-As consequence, there is a decrease in tissue sensitivity or insulin responsiveness, raising blood glucose levels.
-As way to combat the complications of hyperglycemia, the goal of treatment is to achieve normal blood glucose levels[2].
+It is characterized by an imbalance of the metabolism of carbohydrates, lipids, and proteins and is associated with a deficiency in the secretion and / or action of the hormone insulin secreted by the pancreas.
+As a consequence, there is a decrease in tissue sensitivity or insulin responsiveness and an increase in blood glucose levels.
+As a way to combat the complications of hyperglycemia, the goal of treatment is to achieve normal blood glucose levels[2].

-An individual with DM2 if not properly treated and controlled, may develop acute complications such as hypoglycemia and hyperglycemia and complications such as chronic progressive changes in the retina, kidneys, peripheral nerves and trigger atherosclerotic lesions of the heart, brain and peripheral members[2].
+An individual with DM2, if not properly treated and controlled, may develop acute complications, such as hypoglycemia, hyperglycemia, and chronic progressive changes in the retina, kidneys, and peripheral nerves, and may trigger atherosclerotic lesions of the heart, brain, and peripheral members[2].

-Due to the requirement of constant glycemic control, chronicity and lack of cure, the person with DM2 remains linked to the health system for decades and needs continuous attention focused on the integral care provided by family health and family support nucleus in actions to promote, monitor and prevent complications of DM2.
-The complexity of care for people with DM2 requires an interdisciplinary approach with health professionals open to dialogue and willing to plan appropriate consultations and interventions to the specific needs of people with DM2 centered on the actions of self-care and glycemic control[3].
+Due to the requirement of constant glycemic control, chronicity, and lack of cure, the person with DM2 remains linked to the health system for decades and needs continuous attention focused on the integral care provided by family health and family support nucleus in actions to promote, monitor, and prevent complications of DM2.
+The complexity of care for people with DM2 requires an interdisciplinary approach with health professionals open to dialogue and willing to plan appropriate consultations and interventions to the specific needs of people with DM2 that are centered on the actions of self-care and glycemic control[3].

-The purpose of the line of self-care and self-control of DM2 proposed by the Brazilian Ministry of Health is to strengthen and qualify care to users and to health professionals through the integrality and longitudinality of care with this disease.
+The purpose of the guidelines of self-care and self-control of DM2 proposed by the Brazilian Ministry of Health is to strengthen and qualify care to users and to health professionals through the integrality and longitudinality of care with this disease.
 Thus, users with DM2 and health professionals who work in primary care should have competencies for self-care and self-control in this pathology.
-According Cyrino[4] competence is a person's ability to mobilize different knowledge to master specific problematic situations faced in daily life, developing attitudes and practices.
+According to Cyrino[4], competence is a person's ability to mobilize different knowledge to master specific problematic situations faced in daily life and to develop attitudes and practices.

-To achieve the goals proposed by the Strategy for the Care of People with Diabetes Mellitus published in the Basic Care Book number 36 of the Ministry of Health[5], it is proposed to adopt the approach of primary care professionals to person-centered health with DM2[6,7].
-This approach allows primary care professionals to use objective methods such as anamnesis, physical examination and laboratory tests as well as subjective methods for analyzing and understanding feelings and ideas, the effects of DM2 on one's life and expectations to treatment[8].
-Thus, health professionals, in addition to the epidemiological and pathophysiological knowledge of DM2, must understand the psychosocial aspects of people; have pedagogical skills, communication skills, listening, understanding and negotiation with the interdisciplinary health team[9].
+To achieve the goals detailed by the Strategy for the Care of People with Diabetes Mellitus published in the Basic Care Book number 36 of the Ministry of Health[5], it is proposed that primary care professionals adopt the approach of person-centered health with DM2[6,7].
+This approach allows primary care professionals to use objective methods such as anamnesis, physical examination, and laboratory tests as well as subjective methods for analyzing and understanding feelings and ideas, the effects of DM2 on one's life, and expectations of treatment[8].
+Thus, health professionals, in addition to the epidemiological and pathophysiological knowledge of DM2, must understand the psychosocial aspects of people; have pedagogical skills, communication skills, listening, understanding, and negotiating with the interdisciplinary health team[9].
 On the other hand, people with DM2 must have the skills and autonomy to assume self-care and self-control.